 While we are on the topic of palm sugar, try to get your hands on the Malaysian palm sugar which is much darker.
 Thai palm sugar which is lighter in colour is less intense in flavour.

 I would normally serve this dessert chilled.
 My guests were definitely intrigued especially when it was served together with Vanilla ice-cream with coconut milk drizzled on it.

 Black Glutinous Rice with Coconut Milk is also known as: Pulut HitamBlack Rice DessertBubur Ketan Hitam黑糯米

-Soak black glutinous rice for at least 5 hours.In a pot, boil water with black glutinous rice over high heat.
+Soak black glutinous rice for at least 5 hours.
+Boil water with black glutinous rice at high heat.
 Add pandan leaves.
-Once it starts to boil, reduce heat to let it simmer over low heat for 30 minutes until the black glutinous rice puffs up.
+Once it boils, reduce heat to low and let it simmer for 30 minutes until the black glutinous rice puffs up.

 Add rock sugar and palm sugar to sweeten the dessert.
 White sugar may be added, if necessary.
 Optionally, prepare 1 teaspoon of corn flour with water and add into pot to thicken the dessert.
 Serve warm or chilled with a drizzle of coconut milk.